kieuminhduc01/atom-tech-community-fe/document/git-action.md

 ## Pull request flow

+- Rebase from base branch

+- Resolve all conflicts

 - Create a pull request and wait for review

 - After review and comment click Approve

 - After approval click Merge